Lucid dream

-A lucid dream is a type of dream in which the dreamer becomes aware that they are dreaming while dreaming.
-During a lucid dream, the dreamer may gain some amount of control over the dream characters, narrative, or environment.
-Lucid dreaming has been studied and reported for many years.
+In the psychology subfield of oneirology, a lucid dream is a type of dream wherein the dreamer realizes that they are dreaming during their dream.
+The capacity to have and sustain lucid dreams is a trainable cognitive skill.
+During a lucid dream, the dreamer may gain some amount of volitional control over the dream characters, narrative, or environment, although this control of dream content is not the salient feature of lucid dreaming.
+An important distinction is that lucid dreaming is a distinct type of dream from other types of dreams such as prelucid dreams and vivid dreams, although prelucid dreams are a precursor to lucid dreams, and lucid dreams are often accompanied with enhanced dream vividness.
+Lucid dreams are also a distinct state from other lucid boundary sleep states such as lucid hypnagogia or lucid hypnopompia.

+In formal psychology, lucid dreaming has been studied and reported for many years.
 Prominent figures from ancient to modern times have been fascinated by lucid dreams and have sought ways to better understand their causes and purpose.

-Many different theories have emerged as a result of scientific research on the subject and have even been shown in pop culture.
-Further developments in psychological research have pointed to ways in which this form of dreaming may be utilized as a form of sleep therapy.
+Many different theories have emerged as a result of scientific research on the subject.
+Further developments in psychological research have pointed to ways in which this form of dreaming may be utilized as a therapeutic technique.

-Etymology

 The term lucid dream was coined by Dutch author and psychiatrist Frederik van Eeden in his 1913 article A Study of Dreams, though descriptions of dreamers being aware that they are dreaming predate the article.
-Van Eeden studied his own dreams between January 20, 1898 and December 26, 1912, recording the ones he deemed most important in a dream diary.
-352 of these dreams are categorized as lucid.

-Van Eeden created names for seven different types of dreams he experienced based on the data he collected:
+Psychologist Stephen LaBerge is widely considered the progenitor and leading pioneer of modern lucid dreaming research.
+He is the founder of the Lucidity Institute at Stanford University.